Freshman Reader Program

 The program utilizes a common book that all entering freshman are given and required to read during the summer.
 The book is then utilized in various freshman classes and activities during the academic year.

 Faculty members are invited to incorporate the book into their courses designed for first-year students during the fall semester.
-Faculty and staff are also needed as discussion leaders for the Freshman Reader Day event in September.
+Faculty and staff are also needed as discussion leaders for the Freshman Reader Day event.
 (Books will be provided to participants.)